Last Updated on

 There are three main mechanisms for hypertrophy (muscle growth).
 These are mechanical tension, metabolic stress, and muscle damage.

 Mechanical tension is basically the scientific term for someone lifting weights.
 There are two types of mechanical tension, passive elastic tension and active tension.

 Active tension is flexing a muscle as hard as possible while performing an exercise, while passive elastic tension is stretching a muscle as much as possible.

 Metabolic Stress is where your muscles are screaming in pain during a set.
-It’s a build up of metabolites such as lactate in the muscles.
-Increasing the intensity of your sets by lifting more weight and for more reps will increase metabolic stress.
+It’s a build-up of metabolites such as lactate in the muscles.
+Increasing the intensity of your sets by lifting more weight and more reps will increase metabolic stress.

-Studies indicate that increasing muscle damage can increase hypertrophy (which makes sense if you think about it as you’d need to exercise harder).
+Studies indicate that increasing muscle damage can increase hypertrophy.
+This makes sense if you think about it as you’d need to exercise harder.

 Combine these three mechanisms together and you have the makings of muscle growth, however, you still require the work of hormones (testosterone, growth hormone, insulin), protein synthesis, and rest before you can see positive results from your training.